bkleinen/bkleinen.github.io/ss2014/info3/labs/lab-06.md

 Note that there is a factory for a user with several orders, you can use that for testing:

     Customer.where(name: "Dagobert").first.orders

-## Part 2: Show all orders for a customer

-Add a list of all Orders places by the customer on the page that shows a single customer.
-Develop this feature test-driven by first creating a new feature test in spec/features.
-The two provided feature tests should give you plenty of hints, see https://github.com/htw-imi-info3/HTW/tree/master/spec/features - for further documentation see

-* [Capybara Doc](http://rubydoc.info/github/jnicklas/capybara/master) on how to navigate web pages automatically with capybara and
-* [RSpec Matchers](https://www.relishapp.com/rspec/rspec-expectations/docs/built-in-matchers) if you need more specific assertions (expectations)

-After you've created a failing test case, you can proceed to implement the feature.

 ## Part 3: Add a price to the order and sum them up.